microsoft/nni/docs/Assessors.md

 ## Overview

-In order to save our computing resources, NNI supports an early stop policy and create **Assessor** to finish this job.
+In order to save our computing resources, NNI supports an early stop policy and creates **Assessor** to finish this job.

-Assessor receive intermediate result from Trial and decide whether the Trial should be killed.
+Assessor receives intermediate result from Trial and decides whether the Trial should be killed.
 Once the Trial experiment meets the early stop conditions, the assessor will kill the Trial.

-Assessor module is for assessing running trials, which terminates unpromising trial jobs based on their intermediate results.
 In other words, assesor uses the intermediate results and evaluates the results by specific algorithm.
 If assessor is pessimistic about the final results, assessor will stop this trial and the status of experiement will be `"Early Stoped"`.

 In NNI, we support two approaches to set the assessor.